-The MDA pilot program only covers hemp cultivation, processing, and marketing within the state of Minnesota.
+The MDA Hemp Program only covers hemp cultivation, processing, and marketing within the state of Minnesota.
 The 2018 Farm Bill legalized hemp nationwide.
-However, until the USDA has developed uniform guidelines and approved all the states' hemp regulatory plans, there will remain a patchwork of different regulations state by state.
+However, until the USDA has approved all the states' hemp plans, there will remain a patchwork of different regulations state by state.
 The license holder should contact the receiving state to find out if they have specific rules or requirements.
-The shipper should always carry a copy of the grower's license, a copy of the receiver's license, and the Fit For Commerce certificate or Certificate of Analysis from an accredited lab showing that the material was tested and is below the 0.3% Total THC threshold.
+The shipper should always carry a copy of the grower's license, a copy of the receiver's license, and the Fit for Commerce certificate or certificate of analysis from an accredited lab showing that the material was tested and is at or below the 0.3% Total THC threshold.

-The Industrial Hemp Pilot Program does not provide grants nor do we facilitate granting opportunities.
-However, the MDA’s Ag Marketing Division does facilitate a variety of grants, which could be applied for and used by a pilot participant.
-Any grants used by a pilot would have no bearing on the pilot program itself; they would be held to the rules of the pilot program and would have to meet the grant demands separately.
+The Hemp Program does not provide grants nor do we facilitate granting opportunities.
+However, the MDA’s Ag Marketing Division does facilitate a variety of grants, which could be applied for and used by a license holder.
 Please visit the MDA’s Grant Opportunities page to learn more about this opportunity.

 The Agriculture Utilization Research Institute (AURI) is a nonprofit created by the Minnesota state legislature to help develop new markets for Minnesota-grown agricultural products.
 They have resources and funding opportunities that are accessible to those who qualify for AURI assistance.
 Please visit AURI’s webpage to learn more.

 The market is limited and constantly in flux for hemp in the U.S. due to many different factors.
-In Minnesota, hemp cultivation has only been legal for three years, and processing facilities are limited.
-Growers are responsible for locating buyers of their harvest.
+In Minnesota, hemp cultivation has only been legal for four years, and processing facilities are limited.
+Growers are responsible for locating buyers.
 We encourage interested individuals to contact a hemp trade association to learn more about marketing opportunities, such as the Hemp Industries Association or the National Hemp Association.
 Minnesota has several hemp associations that can help as well, including the Minnesota Hemp Association and the Minnesota Industrial Hemp Association.

 Yes, certain hemp products may be exported to other countries, such as processed hemp foods, hemp grain, seed, fiber, etc. The requirements for export vary by the specific product and the importing country.
 Please contact the MDA’s Export Certification Program for more information.

-Hemp is not currently an approved ingredient for commercial animal feed.
+At this time, hemp is not an approved ingredient for commercial animal feed.
 There are various organizations and researchers throughout the U.S. that are studying the safety and value of hemp feed and conducting feed trials for eventual application to the FDA or AAFCO (Association of American Feed Control Officials).
 An individual farmer may feed hemp to their own livestock.
 Please contact the MDA Commercial Feed Program for more information.

 No. The MDA Commercial Feed Program and Food and Drug Administration (FDA) regulations of pet food are similar to that for other animal food.
 That means hemp is not an approved ingredient for pet food either.
 An individual or company selling pet food with hemp ingredients in Minnesota would result in the products being withdrawn from distribution.
 Please contact the MDA’s Pet Food Program within the Commercial Feed Program for more information.